-Dangerous flying (e.g. any flying creating an unnecessary risk to other balloons or people on the ground), not necessarily causing a collision, will be penalized up to disqualification from the event.
+- 10.2.1 Dangerous flying (e.g. any flying creating an unnecessary risk to other balloons or people on the ground), not necessarily causing a collision, will be penalized up to disqualification from the event. - 10.2.2 Exceeding the vertical speed limits as defined in Section II will be penalized in accordance with parameters published and may additionally be penalized under 10.2.1.